jacklipson/jacklipson.github.io/src/glossary/about.md

 i am interested in functional analysis and want to learn more about number theory and Langlands program.

-i love proofs that use one area of math to solve something seemingly unrelated problem (e.g. Dirichlet's theorem).
+i love proofs that use one area of math to solve seemingly unrelated problems (e.g. Dirichlet's theorem).

 i grew up in los angeles and newport beach, CA.